michael-fischer/SaintconPython/Module 10 - Pip and Env/readme.md

 It is also possible to run all of the previous commands through the Python3 executable by adding '`python3 -m `' to the beginning of the command.

 # venv
-Venv is a tool that is used to create and virtual environments.
+Venv is a tool that is used to create virtual environments.
 But what does that mean?
-A virtual environment is a sel-contained directory tree which an installation of Python and some supporting packages.
+A virtual environment is a self-contained directory tree which an installation of Python and supporting packages.
 It is the successor to a tool called virtualenv.

 What are some of the benefits for using a virtual environment?

-- Consider the potential for breaking changes for other scripts on the system.
+- Consider the potential for breaking changes for other scripts executing on the system.
 - Consider the need to execute the Python script on a build system or customer system that you want to be the same after it is done.

 ## common venv commands